nsw logo NSW Government

 • noise risks are controlled.

-• there is ongoing consultation on workplace health and safety with the workers, before and during shearing operations - shearing contractors and staff also need to cooperate with any reasonable instruction, policy or procedure of the farmer or client, relating to health or safety at the shearing shed or elsewhere on the property.
+• workers receive ongoing consultation about WHS, including before and during shearing operations.
+Shearing contractors and staff must also cooperate with any reasonable instruction, policy or procedure of the farmer or client relating to health or safety at the shearing shed or elsewhere on the property.

 Workers